 Before jetting off to Nice, Gigi introduces me to her pugs, Fenway and Pesky.
 They’re adorable little pugs with adorable little pug faces.
 I find out later that they’re also incredibly needy little creatures who love to sleep on my head at night.
 But they’re just so damn cute and very entertaining!

 This is the trade-off with house sitting: I have a free place to stay in Paris but I also need to coordinate my sightseeing to be back every four hours to walk the pugs.
-Paris is a very large city so it takes some skill to create a schedule allowing me to be back in the 3rd arrondissement on time.
+This is a very large city so it takes some skill to create a Paris sightseeing itinerary allowing me to be back in the 3rd arrondissement on time.
 I quickly cross a return trip to Versailles off my “to do” list since Versailles is a day trip and the pugs probably wouldn’t enjoy it.

 Falling for Paris!